WebAssembly/wasi-filesystem/path-resolution.md

-Plain `openat` doesn't perform any sandboxing; it will readily open paths containing ".." or starting with "/", or symlinks to paths containing ".." or start with "/".
+Plain `openat` doesn't perform any sandboxing; it will readily open paths containing ".." or starting with "/", or symlinks to paths containing ".." or starting with "/".
 It has an `O_NOFOLLOW` flag, however this flag only applies to the last component of the path (eg. the "c" in "a/b/c").
 So the strategy for using `openat` to implement sandboxing is to split paths into components (eg. "a", "b", "c") and open them one component at a time,